pajurancodes/tester/README.md

 # tester

-A package used for various testing purposes.
+A library created and used for testing purposes only.